OlivierLD/raspberry-coffee/FONA/README.md

 ##### December 2017
 Adding the possibility to access the FONA from the `LibRxTx` API.
-This would allow other machines than the Raspberry PI to access the FONA.
+This allows other machines than the Raspberry PI to access the FONA.

-> This is a Work In Progress.

 ### What Serial port, UART or another one?
  To use `/dev/ttyAMA0`, you need to disable the Serial Shell (from `raspi-config`).